 No one can be sure what is going to happen with the Coronavirus outbreak but experts do predict that it will eventually end.
 When it does and things go back to normal, you need to ensure that your puppy will still receive the care it needs to live a long and happy life.

 Will You Be Able To Support A Puppy If You Lose Your Income?

 No one likes to think about it but what happens to the puppy if you lose your income.
 COVID-19 has shuttered the economy and forced many people out of work.
 Your puppy has needs, the least of which is a safe place to live and nutritious diet to eat.

 If you lose your income because of Coronavirus, will you still be able to afford to properly care for a puppy?
 If the answer is no, then now is not the time to bring a puppy into your home.
 You need to have an income to support a puppy to the best of your ability.

 Are You Prepared To Socialize A Puppy While Social-Distancing?

 Everyone knows that puppies need frequent trips outside, but that doesn’t mean you should expose yourself or others to possible COVID-19 infection.
 The new social-distancing rules apply to everyone.
 If you are unable to socialize your new puppy AND practice social-distancing, then now might not be a great time.

-Though canines can’t contract COVID-19, their owners can and they can transmit the virus to their dogs fur where it can live for several days – after all, dogs are a surface that we touch a lot.
+Though canines can’t contract COVID-19, owners who have COVID need to take special steps to avoid socializing with pets/dogs.
 These are just some of the things you need to think about when introducing a dog into your life now.